-Cranfield Urban Observatory is part of a network of observatories funded through UKCRIC for rapid trialling of solutions at scale and gathering/curating large volumes of diverse data about current and proposed infrastructure.
+Cranfield's Urban Observatory is part of a network of observatories funded through UKCRIC for rapid trialling of solutions at scale, and gathering/curating large volumes of diverse data about current and proposed infrastructure.
 Read more Read less

-Cranfield is one of six universities receiving UK Collaboratorium for Research on Infrastructure and Cities (UKCRIC) funding to establish Urban Observatories as platforms for research into future infrastructure, technology and governance across the social, economic and environmental domains.
-Cranfield Urban Observatory is a key component of the Cranfield University living laboratory and is one of the ‘second wave’ of Urban Observatories being funded from April 2019.
+Cranfield is one of six universities receiving UK Collaboratorium for Research on Infrastructure and Cities (UKCRIC) funding to establish urban observatories as platforms for research into future infrastructure, technology and governance across the social, economic and environmental domains.
+Cranfield Urban Observatory is a key component of the University's living laboratory and is one of the ‘second wave’ of urban observatories being funded from April 2019.